-1. The unit should be set on a level support pad at least as large as the unit base pan.

-2. The support pad must NOT be in direct contact with any structure.
+- $1. \ \,$ The unit should be set on a level support pad at least as large as the unit base pan. - 2.
+The support pad must NOT be in direct contact with any structure.
 The unit must be positioned a minimum of 12" from any wall or surrounding shrubbery to insure adequate airflow.
 A 30" clearance must be provided in front of control box (access panels) & any other side requiring service access to meet National Electrical Code.
-The unit must be far enough away from any structure to prevent excess roof run-off water from pouring directly on the unit.

-3. The top discharge area must be unrestricted for at least five (5) feet above the unit.

-4. When the outdoor unit is mounted on a roof, be sure the roof will support the unit's weight.
-Properly selected vibration isolators are recommended to prevent transmission to the building structure.

-5. The maximum length of refrigerant lines from outdoor to indoor unit should NOT exceed eighty (80) feet.
+The unit must be far enough away from any structure to prevent excess roof run-off water from pouring directly on the unit. - 3.
+The top discharge area must be unrestricted for at least five (5) feet above unit. - 4.
+When the outdoor unit is mounted on a roof, be sure the roof will support the unit's weight.
+Properly selected vibration isolators are recommended to prevent transmission to the building structure. - 5.
+The maximum length of refrigerant lines from outdoor to indoor unit should NOT exceed sixty (60) feet. - 6.
+Maximum difference in elevation should not exceed sixty (60) feet.